 My last post was about Odisha’s fabulous coastline (BayofBengal) and how it is used by fishermen and pilgrims alike.
 But Odisha has other known attractions, namely its rich cultural heritage and the fact that it is the 3rd most populous Indian state in terms of tribal population, home to over 60 different ethnic groups.
 Until last year, Odisha had restricted photography in tribal areas by foreign visitors.
-Some of these restrictions are now being relaxed giving us a great opportunity to see and interact with these original inhabitants.
+Some of these restrictions are now being relaxed, allowing us to see and interact with these original inhabitants.
 In my brief visit, I was able to meet with just a small number of these tribes, and in this post, I share a few of my more memorable encounters.

-But before we get to the specific tribes I met it is essential to also discuss the local art.
+But before we get to the specific tribes I met, it is essential to discuss the local art.
 The state of Odisha has a well-developed artistic tradition reflected in its handicrafts, painting, carvings, music, and dance.
-A lot of it is of interest, but it was a dance performance that particularly caught my attention.
-The dance is called GotiPua which I knew very little about before seeing it (there never seems to be enough time before the trip to become as fully informed as I would like to be).
+A lot of it is interesting, but it was a dance performance that caught my attention.
+The dance is called GotiPua, which I knew very little about before seeing it (there never seems to be enough time before the trip to become as fully informed as I would like to be).
 Before the performance, we had briefly seen what looked to me like a group of young girls who were busy preparing for the performance but were also killing time playing with a yellow truck which seemed like an unusual choice of toy for a group of young girls.
-In the end, I asked the dance instructor for the age of these beautiful girls that had just performed and was told that they were boys who dress as a female.
-In fact, the word GotiPua means “single boy” and this is how the dance has been performed for centuries to praise the gods Jagannath and Krishna.
+In the end, I asked the dance instructor for the age of these beautiful girls that had just performed and was told they were boys who dressed as a female.
+The word GotiPua means “single boy,” and this is how the dance has been performed for centuries to praise the gods Jagannath and Krishna.

-For the occasion, the boys wove flowers in their hair, used Kajal (a traditional black-liner) on their eyes, a bindi on their forehead, and sandalwood paste to adorn their face with traditional patterns.
+For the occasion, the boys wove flowers in their hair, and used Kajal (a traditional black liner) on their eyes, a bindi on their forehead, and sandalwood paste to adorn their faces with traditional patterns.
 Their traditional dress is colorful and complemented by an apron-like cloth worn around the legs and lots of beaded jewelry.
-The dances are beautiful to watch and features impressive acrobatic skills.
+The dances are beautiful to watch and feature impressive acrobatic skills.

-The first two ethnic groups I met were both from the Kondhs tribe (the Khutia Kondh and the Dongria Kondh) which is one of the main tribal groups of the area.
+The first two ethnic groups I met were from the Kondhs tribe (the Khutia Kondh and the Dongria Kondh), which is one of the main tribal groups of the area.
 Women from the Khutia clan have very distinctive facial tattoos.
-They were very welcoming and we visited a number of their villages.
+They were very welcoming, and we visited a number of their villages.

 We also met the more famous Bonda, an ancient tribe of people who live in isolated hill regions.
-They come down to the Onkudelli market once a week which is where we met them.
-The Bonda women are striking; they are traditionally semi-clothed, wearing thick silver neckbands, and lots of beads, (though many now wear some form of cape, often blue, when coming to the market and some have adopted more modern attire.)
+They come down to the Onkudelli market once a week, where we met them.
+The Bonda women are striking; they are traditionally semi-clothed, wearing thick silver neckbands and lots of beads (though many now wear some form of cape, often blue, when coming to the market, and some have adopted more modern attire.)
 Their traditional attire is explained the following way on Wikipedia:

-The Bonda women were a joy to interact with, even though they want to sell you everything they have.
+The Bonda women were a joy to interact with, even though they wanted to sell you everything they had.
 They enjoyed laughing with us and at us.
 One of them took my hand and brought me to the corn vendor, making it clear that she wanted me to buy her some corn on the cob.
-I agreed and picked two for her but by the time I got money to pay, she had put about 2 dozen of them in her bag and was giving me an irresistible smile.
+I agreed and picked two for her, but by the time I got money to pay, she had put about 2 dozen in her bag and gave me an irresistible smile.
 So I didn’t resist.